brettz9/asyouwish/README.md

 # asyouwish

+***Important note: This project is no longer functional in the latest Firefox versions.
+If someone is capable of addressing the complex JavaScript issues in Firefox as per [this bug](https://bugzilla.mozilla.org/show_bug.cgi?id=823811) it is possible that the current problem can be overcome, but at this point it seems that I will not be able to fix it myself.***

 AsYouWish is a browser add-on (currently Firefox only) to allow requests for browser privileges to be made from regular HTML.
 The latest release should be at https://addons.mozilla.org/en-US/addon/as-you-wish/ .